Symmetry and Self-Bound Droplets in Dipolar Molecular Gases: Results

 As expected from the symmetry, ascending near $\epsilon_0=\epsilon_2/\sqrt3$ gives rapidly decreasing energy, equivalent to descending near the $\epsilon_0<0$ axis, whereas descending near $\epsilon_0=-\epsilon_2/\sqrt3$ the decrease in energy is slower, equivalent to the $\epsilon_0>0$ axis.

-Two contours of the imaginary part of the quantum fluctuation term are shown (note that these are independent of $N$), showing an appreciable region where droplets are formed, before the imaginary part becomes significant.
+Two contours of the imaginary part of the quantum fluctuation term are shown (note that these are independent of $N$), revealing an appreciable region where droplets are formed, before the imaginary part becomes significant.

 Example profiles of droplets are given in Fig.~\ref{f:profile}.
 The case $\epsilon_0=3$, $\epsilon_2=0$ is shown in Fig.~\ref{f:profile}(a) with a prolate profile, and the characteristic liquid-like plateau in density in the bulk along $z$.
 The case $\epsilon_0=-1.5$, $\epsilon_2=0$ is shown in Fig.~\ref{f:profile}(b) with an oblate profile.
 Fig.~\ref{f:profile}(c) shows the profile on the $\epsilon_2$ axis for $\epsilon_2=\sqrt3$ showing distinct profiles on the three axes.